Statutory Goals Established by Federal Executive Agencies

 The federal government has the following statutory goals for small business procurement:

-3% of prime subcontracts for HUBZone small businesses.
+- 3% of prime subcontracts for HUBZone certified small businesses

 Negotiating and Establishing Goals

-SBA is responsible for ensuring that the government-wide goal for participation of small business concerns is established annually at the statutory levels and the reporting agencies' achievements are relative to the goals.
+SBA is responsible for ensuring that the government-wide goal for participation of small businesses is established annually and the reporting agencies' achievements are relative to the goals.

-SBA negotiates with agencies to establish individual agency goals that, in the aggregate, constitute government-wide goals.
+- SBA negotiates with agencies to establish individual agency goals that, in total, constitute government-wide goals.
 In addition, SBA also negotiates a small business subcontracting goal based on recent achievement levels, and a HUBZone subcontracting goal equivalent to the required prime HUBZone goal.

-SBA's Office of Government Contracting determines if these individual agency goals, in the aggregate, meet or exceed the government-wide statutorily mandated goals mandated in 15(g)(1) of the Small Business Actin each small business category.
+- SBA's Office of Government Contracting determines if these individual agency goals, in total, meet or exceed the government-wide statutorily mandated goals of the Small Business Act in each small business category.
 At this time all negotiations are considered complete.

-Once the goals are established a letter is then prepared for the signature of the Associate Administrator of Government Contracting (as delegated by the SBA Administrator) to each agency head accepting agency goals.
+Once the goals are established, a letter is then sent to each agency head accepting agency goals.
 Agencies are informed in this letter that achievements will be measured against the accepted goals.

 Calculation of Achievements

-At the end of each fiscal year, SBA requests a report from the Federal Procurement Data Center (FPDS) calculating the prime and subcontract statistical achievements for each agency and the Government-wide accomplishments.
+At the end of each fiscal year, SBA requests a report from the Federal Procurement Data Center calculating the prime and subcontract statistical achievements for each agency and the government-wide accomplishments.
 SBA forwards a copy of the report to each agency that negotiates goals with SBA.
-Each agency that fails to achieve any proposed prime or subcontract goal is required to submit a justification to SBA on why they failed to achieve a proposed or negotiated goal with a proposed plan of corrective action.
+Each agency that fails to achieve any proposed prime or subcontract goal is required to submit a justification and corrective action plan to SBA.